 Set passwords for Git remotes

 Every time you interact with a remote Git repository (for example, during a pull, update, or push operation), it requires authorization.
-You can configure DataGrip to remember your passwords, so that you do not have to specify your credentials each time authorization is required.
-The type of authentication depends on which network protocol is used by the remote repository you are trying to access: HTTP or SSH.
+You can configure DataGrip to remember your passwords so that you do not have to specify your credentials each time authorization is required.

 Configure a password policy